mvolkmann/MyUnixEnv/notes/GoNotes.md

   - false for bool
   - 0 for numbers
   - "" for strings
-  - nil for pointers and slices
+  - nil for pointers, slices, maps, functions, interfaces, and channels
   - TODO: What is the zero value for an array?
 An empty array?

 ## Constants